-IE146 This example illustrates the initial recognition of a group of insurance contracts acquired in a business combination.
+IE146 This example illustrates the initial recognition of a group of insurance contracts acquired in a business combination within the scope of IFRS 3 Business Combinations.

-- IE147 An entity acquires insurance contracts as part of a business combination and it: - (a) estimates that the transaction results in goodwill applying IFRS 3 Business Combinations.
+- IE147 An entity acquires insurance contracts as part of a business combination within the scope of IFRS 3 and it: - (a) determine that the transaction results in goodwill applying IFRS 3.